13 Grid search

-By default, the tune package only parallelizes over resamples (line 1 above), as opposed the two loops at lines 1 and 4.
+By default, the tune package only parallelizes over resamples (line 1 above), as opposed to the two loops at lines 1 and 4.

 This is the optimal scenario when the preprocessing method is expensive.
 However, there are two potential downsides to this approach:

 It limits the achievable speed-ups when the preprocessing is not expensive.

 The number of parallel workers is limited by the number of resamples.
 For example, with 10-fold cross-validation you can only use 10 parallel workers even when the computer has more than 10 cores.

 To illustrate how the parallel processing works, we’ll use a case where there are 7 model tuning parameter values, with 5-fold cross-validation.
 This visualization shows how the tasks are allocated to the worker processes: